 - You are eligible for Statutory Sick Pay if you are are staying at home with coronavirus symptoms or otherwise on government advice.
-If you are eligible for Statutory Sick Pay you will get it from day one, rather than from the fourth day of illness – this measure will apply retrospectively from 13 March 2020.
+If you are eligible for Statutory Sick Pay you will get it from day one, rather than from the fourth day of illness.
 If you need evidence for your employer, you can get an isolation note through the NHS online.
 Read more about Statutory Sick Pay.

 - If you're self-employed you can claim Employment and Support Allowance (ESA).
-The 7 waiting days for for new claimants will not apply if you are suffering from coronavirus symptoms or are required to stay at home.
+The 7 waiting days for new claimants will not apply if you are suffering from coronavirus symptoms or are required to stay at home.

 If you're well, but you have lost work due to the pandemic, you can claim Universal Credit (which includes housing benefit):